 You can select and de-select multiple items on Start menu just by right-clicking/flicking.
 The list of available commands changes according to the types of selected items.

-Because tiles on Windows 8 and 8.1 Start screen are not sorted by name, you must rearrange them manually.
+As tiles on Windows 8 and 8.1 Start screen are not sorted by name or any other criteria, you can rearrange them just as you please.

-In Windows 8.1, you can move multiple tiles at once - select some tiles by right-clicking, and then drag them with mouse.
+In Windows 8.1 without Update, you can move multiple tiles at once - select some tiles by right-clicking, and then drag them with mouse.
 The number of tiles moved is displayed in the group's top right corner.

 Some Modern UI-style applications, such as People, Messaging or Photos, have live previews of content and can be larger and smaller.
 These are called Live Tiles.
 Desktop programs do not come with content previews and their tiles are always in smaller size.